-- (1) No person may bring into a public amenity any truck, bus, motor vehicle, motor cycle, quad bike, bicycle or any other vehicle except in accordance with the directions of the municipality. - (2) Where a person is permitted to drive a vehicle in a public amenity he or she may not- - (a) travel with the vehicle elsewhere than on a road constructed by the municipality; - (b) drive the vehicle at a speed in excess of the speed indicated on a notice board erected by the municipality. - (3) The provisions of subsection (1) do not apply to an emergency vehicle while lawfully in use as such, or a vehicle used in an emergency, or a vehicle used by an official in the discharge of his or her duties while acting in an emergency.
+- (1) No person may bring into a public amenity any truck, bus, motor vehicle, motor cycle, quad bike, bicycle or any other vehicle except in accordance with the directions of the municipality. - (2) Where a person is permitted to drive a vehicle in a public amenity he or she may not - a) travel with the vehicle elsewhere than on a road designated for that purpose by the municipality;

+- b) drive the vehicle at a speed in excess of the speed indicated on a notice board erected by the municipality. - (3) The provisions of subsection (1) do not apply to an emergency vehicle while lawfully in use as such, or a vehicle used in an emergency, or a vehicle used by an official in the discharge of his or her duties while acting in an emergency. - (4) A person who contravenes a provision of subsections (1) and (2) commits an offence.